Freight Shipping from Chicago to Jacksonville

 How much does it cost to ship freight from Chicago to Jacksonville?

-Full truckload (FTL) rates from Chicago, IL to Jacksonville, FL currently range from $2,414-$2,976 for a standard dry van load over the 1,123-mile route.
+Full truckload (FTL) rates from Chicago, IL to Jacksonville, FL currently range $2,414-$2,976 (roughly $2.17-$2.66 per mile over 1,123 miles).
 LTL shipments typically cost $818-$1,355 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Chicago to Jacksonville?